-The Code of Student Conduct was first promulgated by the Board of Education in 1971 and has been revised annually since then.
+The Code of Student Conduct was first promulgated by the Board of Education in 1971.
 Extensive revisions were approved by the Board in 1981, 1985, and again in 1993.
-Recommendations for revisions to the Code of Student Conduct for 2011-2012 have been solicited from principals, the legal counsel, area and district administrators, board members and committees, and others.
-The Board approved the changes during First Reading.
+Since then, ongoing amendments are made annually, as necessary.
+Recommendations for revisions to the Code of Student Conduct for 2014-2015 have been solicited from administrators, principals, legal counsel, and other departments.